|Best for off-grid living||

 To bring my work along for the ride, I needed a constant power source to charge my laptop, a portable fridge, lighting, and a myriad of devices and tools.
 As a result, I’ve tried all of the leading portable power stations (and plenty that aren’t leading, too) so I know precisely what separates the best from the blah.
 I’ve written all about it (and other outdoor tech) for publications including the Daily Beast, Thrillist, the Manual, and more.
 There were cases when my own opinion resulted in a tie and I, therefore, looked to reviews from actual customers to determine which solar generators delivered the most satisfaction to the most users.

-Why it made the cut: The Jackery Explorer 1500 delivers the best blend of capacity, input/output capability, portability, and durability.
+Why it made the cut: This Jackery solar generator delivers the best blend of capacity, input/output capability, portability, and durability.

 - Fast charging and outstanding capacity